- 4th CARES Act Report, 10/8/20

 Can faculty require us to turn in hard copies of assignments?

-That doesn’t seem necessary as assignments can be turned in through Blackboard.
-But please contact Student Central.
+That doesn’t seem necessary as assignments can be turned in through Blackboard, but please contact Student Central to confirm.

 Yes.
 Please check: Virtual Operations: Status of CTX Offices & Services